 The force between the charges will be repulsive as they have the same nature.

-(2) What will be the force on the second sphere due to the first sphere?
+(b) What is the force on the second sphere due to the first?

 The charge on 1st sphere (q1 ) and 2nd sphere (q2) is 0.4 µC or 0.4 × 10-6 C and -0.8 × 10-6C respectively.

 The electrostatic force on the 1st sphere is given by F = 0.2N.

 Electrostatic force between the spheres is given by the relation :

 Therefore, the distance between the two spheres = 0.12 m